Cosmetic Dental Bonding

 Typically, bonding will last 3-7 years before it will need to be either repaired, refaced, or completely replaced.
 Though many times it can last longer, wear on the surface of the filling will cause its appearance to both dull and take up the stain.

 Take a look at some of the cases in our portfolio.
-If you would like to see if we can help you, give us a call at 704-708-4402 to set up your complimentary consultation.
+Give us a call at 704-708-4402 to set up your complimentary consultation.